SpArX-Group-10/SpArX/README.md

 # SpArX: Sparse Argumentative eXplanations for Neural Networks

 ## Packages:
-Please use the "all" virtual environment provided here.
-It has customized version of torchvision that supports Iris, Cancer and COMPAS dataset.
 The python version is 3.6.

 ## Datasets:
 1. COMPAS Dataset